bbc/audio-orchestration/packages/core/Readme.md

 ## Examples

-A number of stand-alone examples are provided to illustrate the usage of certain individual components:
+A number of stand-alone examples are provided to illustrate the usage of certain individual components.

  * [players](examples/players/): DASH and buffer source audio players
  * [cloud-sync-client](examples/cloud-sync-client/): connection to the Cloud-Sync service